Industry Dynamics & Disruption in Media and Entertainment

 Cost: $1,295

 The media and entertainment industry is rapidly changing, with tech giants like Apple, Amazon, and Google becoming major players.
-Rupert Murdoch, a media mogul, recognized this shift and sold his entertainment assets to Disney.
-The tech companies are now investing heavily in sports, which is the only content that can consistently aggregate a large, live audience.
+Technology, especially artificial intelligence, and the industry strikes are reshaping decades-old business models attracting new and bigger players.
+Media mogul, Rupert Murdoch, recognized this shift and sold his entertainment assets to Disney.
+Trillion-dollar Technology companies are now investing heavily in sports, which is the only content that can consistently aggregate a large, live audience.

-Traditional broadcast networks are struggling to compete for this content, and big mergers and acquisitions are likely on the horizon.
-The Marshall School of Business Executive Education in partnership with the Center for the Digital Future is presenting a one-day program, “Industry Dynamics & Disruption in the Media and Entertainment”.
+Traditional broadcast networks are struggling to compete for this content, while theatrical film and streaming are struggling.
+Big mergers and acquisitions are on the horizon.
+The Marshall School of Business, Office of Executive Education, in partnership with the Center for the Digital Future, is presenting a one-day program, “Industry Dynamics & Disruption in Media and Entertainment” .

 Program Schedule: